juyaolongpaul/harmonic_analysis/project_aim.md

             * Major third becomes a major triad where the fifth is supplemented.
             * Perfect fifth becomes a major triad where the third is supplemented.
             * Tritone becomes a diminished triad where the third is supplemented.
+    * It seems like the algorithm still has room to improve.
+I ran the algorithm on the ground truth NCTs, and got an accuracy of 96%.
+I will look into the 4% errors and improve the algorithm accordingly.